AP ROAD TRIP: An immigrant’s struggles to survive in Vegas | Federal News Network

 For a time, that middle-class life was nearly in Flores’ grasp.

-Thirty years ago, she left a Mexican factory job to follow her then-husband to the U.S. She found a job in the Henderson casino, first working as a server in a cafe and later in a buffet restaurant.
+Thirty years ago, she left factory work in a small Mexican city to follow her then-husband to the U.S. She found a job in the Henderson casino, first working as a server in a cafe and later in a buffet restaurant.
 Eventually, they had six children.

+But then her marriage unraveled.
+“I found out a lot of bad things,” she says, and leaves it at that.
+They split up 13 years ago.

-But her marriage unraveled.
-She bought a house, but lost it when she couldn’t afford the mortgage.
+She bought a house, though that didn’t last very long.
+After being shifted to a job where she no longer got tips, she couldn’t afford the mortgage.

+Seven years ago, she moved into a one-story rental made of concrete blocks and covered with peeling white paint.

 In March, as the pandemic spread, she was laid off.
-In May, she was fired.
+Then, in May, she was fired along with many of her co-workers.
+Most of her children, working in casinos across the area, also lost their jobs.

+The house looks like a bunker.
+The blinds are nearly always drawn.
+The sound of traffic is unrelenting.
+The clothes washer is outside, covered by an overhang just off the side door, and shelves are piled with the children’s clothes.

+She doesn’t let the kids wander far so they play in the dirt back yard, which is partially fenced in with old bed springs.

-The complex where she long worked is just a couple minutes down the street.
+The hotel-casino where she long worked as a waitress, a mid-market complex that advertises itself as being “the best value for your gaming dollar,” is just a couple minutes down the street.

 But that doesn’t matter anymore.

-Things are a bit better now Las Vegas.
-Casinos were allowed to reopen in June.
-Visitors reached nearly 1.9 million in October, far higher than April but still down 49% from a year earlier.
+Things have gotten better in Las Vegas since the springtime shutdowns.
+Casinos were allowed to reopen in June, though some remain shut because of the lack of business.
+Visitors to the city reached nearly 1.9 million in October, far higher than in April but still down 49% from a year earlier.

-Yet unemployment stood at 14.8% in September, nearly twice the national average.
+Unemployment in the Las Vegas region stood at 14.8% in September, the highest in the nation for large metropolitan areas and nearly twice the national average.

+Still, to a newcomer there seems to be plenty of people at the casinos, even if the occasional fishnet-stocking-clad dealer is doing nothing more than staring into the distance.
+And there are always people walking along the Strip.

-Vegas thrives on crowds, with people jammed shoulder-to-shoulder from the sidewalks to the casinos.
+Las Vegas thrives on crowds, with people jammed shoulder-to-shoulder from the sidewalks to casinos to restaurants.
+Before COVID, eating at one of the city’s best-known buffets, the 600-seat Bacchanal at Caesars Palace, could easily mean waiting an hour or more.

 Those discounted rooms are a bad sign for people like Flores.
-Though she has no great love of tourists – “I don’t think they know how hard we work” — she yearns for their return.
+There aren’t enough gamblers to get them back to work.
+And though she has no great love of the tourists – “I don’t think they know how hard we work” — she yearns for their return.

 “If they don’t come to play,” she says, “we don’t have money.”